nhtt1026/Market-Basket-Analysis/README.md

 - **Mechanic:** “Add 1 more item for a small discount” or “Buy 2, save on the 3rd.”
 - **Why it works:** Higher support (~3.98%) gives commercial scale, and the offer is easy to execute for easy-to-add items.
 This is suitable for a low-friction upsell mechanic.
 - **Placement:** Checkout lanes or high-traffic impulse zones where the add-ons perform well.

+---

+## Notes / Limitations:
+- This dataset is scoped to a defined list of items, which is useful for learning and controlled insight generation, but it limits category breadth.
+- Results should be validated with a simple A/B test in stores (or in loyalty data) to confirm incremental uplift from bundles.